giuliacencetti/Infection_pattern/README.md

 **Models comparison**:

-Notebooks that analyze and compare infection pattern across simple, simplicial and threshold model
+Notebooks that analyze and compare infection pattern across simple, simplicial and threshold model.